-Answer: Software testing is the process to ensure that a software product meets the client’s requirements and is error-free.
+Answer: is the process to ensure that a software product meets the client’s requirements and is error-free.

 2. What are quality assurance (QA) and quality control (QC)?

 Answer: Quality assurance is the process of preventing errors and producing a quality software application.
-To ensure that a software application has the desired quality, quality control is done on the product.
+On the other hand, quality control ensures that a software application has the desired quality.
 It executes the code or program to find errors in software applications.

 3. What is verification in software testing?